 Greetings from the hills and valleys of Eolia and Eolia Christian Community Outreach.

-This week our prayer list include: Seth Collins, Barb Shelton, Josh Lewis, Pastor Lloyd Mullins, Rev. Verdell Sturgill and his mother Louvina Sturgill, Stephanie Estep, Raymond Kiser, Lois Young, Judy Branham, Lucy Maggard, Lillian and Nora Walker, Bear Hissom, Kess “Rusty” Halcomb, Ruth Halcomb, Olivia Blair, Geneva Tolaver, Curt Sturgill, Marie and Jack Snell, Dorothy Nease and Brenda Gross.
-Also to be lifted up in prayer are those enslaved by drugs, and alcohol, may they be delivered, the troops in Iraq, the United States and Iraq, the leaders of our country, all the children hurt by war, and the ministry of ECCO.
+This week our prayer list includes Barb Shelton, Josh Lewis, Stephanie Estep, Raymond Kiser, Rodney Sturgill, Lois Young, Judy Branham, Lucy Maggard, Nora and Lillian Walker, Bear Hissom, Kess “Rusty” Halcomb, Ruth Halcomb, Olivia Blair, Sue Cook, Geneva Tolaver, Curt Sturgill, Jr. Carter, Marie Snell, Dorothy Nease, Cora Sturgill and Brenda Gross.
+Also to be lifted up in prayer are those enslaved by drugs and alcohol, may they be delivered, the troops in Iraq, the United States and Iraq, the leaders of our country, all the children hurt by war, and the ministry of ECCO.

 You may contact us by writing to ECCO, 135 Emily Lane, Eolia, Ky.
-40826 or email at firstname.lastname@example.org.
+40826 or e-mail us at firstname.lastname@example.org.

-Until next time from the folks at ECCO, “God bless.”
+Until next week from the folks at ECCO, “God bless.”